How Kinesio Tape Works

 Dr. Kase lists the following as the four major functions of Kinesio Taping.
 These functions drive the technology behind the tape:

-• Activating the endogenous analgesic system -- "Endogenous" refers to something that is self-originating, and calling something "analgesic" means that it can relieve pain in a conscious person.
-So, this requirement means that the tape must facilitate the body's own healing mechanisms, a central focus in chiropractic medicine.
+• Activating the endogenous analgesic system: "Endogenous" refers to something self-originating, and calling something "analgesic" means it can relieve pain in a conscious person.
+So, this means that the tape must facilitate the body's healing mechanisms, a central focus in chiropractic medicine.

 Advertisement